zendy/shades/README.md

 ### Examples Galore

 This assumes you're going to be using React.
-There is an agnostic `css` function that you can also use, but it's somewhat verbose.
+There is an agnostic `css` function that you can also use, but it's seriously verbose and not really recommended for use on its own just yet.
 Documentation for it will be coming later on.

 `yarn add @bupa-digital/shades`